-The buzz of having a new wellbeing goal can spur you into action, but you need to make sure you stay motivated and keep focused, especially when life events get in the way.
+The buzz of having a new healthy living goal can spur you into action, but you need to make sure you stay motivated and keep focused, especially when life events get in the way.

-Accept that life can be chaotic and if you can’t always follow an exercise schedule or eating strategy exactly how you planned it that’s OK, just do what you can.
-Remind yourself regularly of what you are trying to achieve and why.
-Stay focused on the benefits of healthy living at all times.
+Accept that life can be chaotic and if you can’t always follow an exercise schedule or eating strategy exactly how you planned it that’s OK, just do what you can but always make sure you spend time every day checking in on what you are trying to achieve and why.

 Write it down

 Professor Greg Whyte, who trains Olympians and also trained Eddie Izzard for an incredible 43-day marathon challenge, recommends pinning a list of your goals up in a prominent place in the house, like on the door of the fridge.

 Find positive role models

 There may be work colleagues or friends who have lost weight or improved their fitness and transformed themselves.

 Fauja Singh took up running as a hobby in his eighties after his wife died.
 He went on to complete numerous marathons, inspiring millions of runners (old and young!) worldwide.

 The late Jane Tomlinson took part in numerous triathlons and marathons, as well as cycling across the coast of America, with terminal cancer.
-She was given six months to live after her diagnosis, but lived for six years and still managed to complete sporting achievements that most healthy people would envy.
+She was given six months to live after her diagnosis, but lived for six years and still managed to complete sporting achievements that most people would envy.

 Whether it’s a friend or a celebrity who inspires you, find powerful role models whom you can think about when you feel motivation waning.